-8. Why is carried interest distributed to the fund manager?
+8. Why is carried interest distributed to fund investors, the fund manager and the investment professionals?

 Carried interest is typically used in the private equity industry to align the interests of investors and fund managers.
 As the earnings potential represented by carried interest is very significant for a fund manager and its investment professionals, it is in their interest to manage investment activities as profitably as possible.
 Investors benefit from investment professionals being motivated to maximise everyone’s returns.

 9. What is CapMan’s valuation policy with regards to funds’ investments?

 CapMan determines the fair value of funds’ investments based on International Private Equity and Venture Capital Valuation Guidelines.
 Factors taken into account in valuation include the acquisition price, nature of the investment, local market conditions, comparable companies’ trading values on public exchanges, current and projected operating performance and financing operations subsequent to the acquisition of the investment.